-- 1. Set the "channel delay equalization links" on the RELAY module for the anticipated channel delay.
-Link J(ms)-2 = 0 to 2 ms, J(ms)-4 = 2 to 4 ms, J(ms)-6 = 4 to 6 ms, J(ms)-8 = 6 to 8 ms. Optical channels will generally be set on J(ms)-2, whereas audio tone channels will generally be longer, depending on the communication medium. - 2.
-Apply equal modulation at each terminal of channel 1.
+1. Set the "channel delay equalization links" on the RELAY module for the anticipated channel delay.
+Link J-J1 = 0 to 2 ms, J-J2 = 2 to 4 ms, J-J3 = 4 to 6 ms, J-J4 = 6 to 8 ms. Optical channels will generally be set on J-J1, whereas audio tone channels will generally be longer.

+2. Apply equal modulation at each terminal of channel 1 only.

-This is done by energizing each LCB relay with a single-phase current which is in phase.
-In-phase currents are most easily derived from voltage to current auxiliary test transformers which have a consistent angle between input voltage and output current.
+This is done by energizing each LCB relay with a single phase current which is in phase.
+In phase currents are most easily derived from voltage to current auxiliary test transformers which have a consistent angle between input voltage and output current.
 This angle must be the same at both terminals.
 Of course, this technique also requires in-phase voltages at the two line terminals.
 The most direct way to obtain in-phase voltage is to energize the transmission line from one end only and use line side potential supply at the open breaker terminal, and either bus or line side potential supply at the closed breaker terminal.

-Equal modulation also requires the sequence sensitivity settings (P N, and Z) to be identical at each station, and for the "T" pickup setting to be the same, or for different CT ratio's, the magnitude of single-phase current to be proportionally different.
+Equal modulation also requires the sequence sensitivity settings (P, N, and Z) to be identical at each station, and for the "T" pickup setting to be the same, or for different CT ratio's, the magnitude of single-phase current to be proportionally different.

-3. Monitor waveforms VR1F (MD Module) and "VLD" (RELAY Module) on an oscilloscope (dc coupled).
-With in-phase current simulation (internal fault) at each terminal, "VR1F" and "VLD" will appear as sine waves, equal in magnitude and close in-phase.
-Adjust "DELAY ADJ" (RELAY Module) so that VLD is exactly in-phase with VR1F.
-To check this, "L+R" will be a maximum.
+3. Monitor waveforms "VR" and "VLD" (RE-LAY Module) on an oscilloscope (dc coupled).
+With in-phase current simulation (internal fault) at each terminal, "VR" and "VLD" will appear as sine waves, equal in magnitude and close in-phase.
+Adjust "DELAY ADJ" (RE-LAY Module) so that VLD is exactly in-phase with VR.
+To check this, "L + R" will be a maximum.

-To further prove validity of this calibration, one of the input currents can be reversed 180° to simulate an external fault.
-In this case "VLD" and "VR1F" will be equal and opposite (180° out-of-phase).
+To further prove validity of this calibration, one of the input currents can be reversed $180^{\rm O}$ to simulate an external fault.
+In this case "VLD" and "VR" will be equal and opposite ($180^{\rm O}$ out-of-phase).
 "L + R" in this case will be a minimum.

-B. Channel 2 (3 Terminal Line Systems Only)

-- 1. Set the second channel (fastest channel) "channel delay equalization links" on the DTD module for the anticipated additional delay required to match channel 1 (the slowest channel). - 2.
-Apply equal modulation at each terminal of channel 2. - 3.
-Monitor waveforms "VR2F" (DTD Module) and "VLD" (RELAY Module) on an oscilloscope (dc coupled).
-With in-phase current simulation (internal fault) at each terminal, "VR2F" and "VLD" will appear as sine waves, equal in magnitude and close in-phase.
-Adjust "DEL ADJ" (DTD module) so that VR2F is exactly in-phase with VLD.
+- B. Channel 2 (3 Terminal Line Systems only) - 1.
+Set the second channel (fastest channel) "channel delay equalization links" on the DTD module for the anticipated additional delay required to match channel 1 (the slowest channel). - 2.
+Apply equal modulation at each terminal of channel 2 only.

+3. Monitor waveforms "VR" and "VLD" (RE-LAY Module) on an oscilloscope (dc coupled).
+With in-phase current simulation (internal fault) at each terminal, "VR" and "VLD" will appear as sine waves, equal in magnitude and close in-phase.
+Adjust "DELAY ADJ" (DTD module) so that VR is exactly in-phase with VLD.
 To check this, "L + R" will be a maximum.

 To further prove validity of this calibration, one of the input currents can be reversed 180° to simulate an external fault.
-In this case, "VLD" and "VR2F" will be equal and opposite (180° out-of-phase).
-"L + R" will be a minimum.
+In this case, "VLD" and "VR" will be equal and opposite (180° out-of-phase).
+"L + R" in this case will be a minimum.